Healthcare16 min read

 Focus AreaWhat ANCC ExpectsStudy Tactic

-Comprehensive and focused assessmentAccurate interpretation of patient context and risk profileUse timed mini-cases with one-sentence problem representation
+Comprehensive and focused history and physical examAccurate interpretation of patient context, risk profile, and red flagsUse timed mini-cases with one-sentence problem representations

 Focus AreaWhat ANCC ExpectsStudy Tactic